popgenDK/courses/summer2023/selectionScan/README.md

 How many primates with orthologs did you find?

 #### Find the lactase gene annotation in the gff file

+Now let's try to look up LCT in the annotation file (gff file) that comes along with the genome.

 The gene id for the lactase gene is LCT.